sods/bioinformatics/deadlines.md

 **Final project deadline**

-Final projects will have to be saved in their final versions on the SageMathCloud personal folders by ....... at 5pm.
+Final projects will have to be saved in their final versions on the SageMathCloud personal folders by 15th January 2017 by 5pm.